farhan39/Task-Manager-App/README.md

 # Task Quill

 Task Management Application built using Flutter Dart and SQFLITE.
-There are some packages used in it so better use "flutter pub get" to download them and then run the application.
+There are some external packages used in it so better use "flutter pub get" to download them and then run the application.

 ## Getting Started